sphinx-doc/sphinx/Doc-3k/howto/sockets.rst

 better behavior and performance from a STREAM socket than anything else.
 I will try to clear up the mystery of what a socket is, as well as some hints on how to work with blocking and non-blocking sockets.
 But I'll start by talking about blocking sockets.
-You'll need to know how they work before dealing with non- blocking sockets.
+You'll need to know how they work before dealing with non-blocking sockets.

 Part of the trouble with understanding these things is that "socket" can mean a number of subtly different things, depending on context.
 So first, let's make a